3D Stampa di prototipi ad altissima precisione: Il futuro dell’innovazione manifatturiera

 • Sfida 2: Operational Complexity

-• Sfida 3: Opzioni materiali limitate
+• Sfida 3: Limited Material Options

-Soluzione: Annual material innovations (PER ESEMPIO., 2024’s launch of carbon-fiber reinforced resins) now cover 90% of industrial needs.
+Soluzione: Annual material innovations (per esempio., 2024’s launch of carbon-fiber reinforced resins) now cover 90% of industrial needs.
 Suppliers like Stratasys offer tailored material packages for specific industries.

 5. La prospettiva della tecnologia Yigu